 Recipients shall be selected by a scholarship selection committee comprised of faculty and/or staff representatives of the English Department and the College of Graduate Studies.

-The purpose of the Ruth Birch Marzec ‘48 Scholarship Endowment is to support scholarships for students who have financial need, with a preference for those who live in Grafton County and/or who are majoring in elementary education or English education.
+The purpose of the Clara Keezer Birch and Ruth Birch Marzec ‘48 Scholarship Endowment is to support scholarships for students who have financial need, with a preference for those who live in Grafton County and/or who are majoring in elementary education or English education.
 Recipients should be: a sophomore or higher level; exhibit determination and dedication to college work; and are full time students, attending for a full year of study for the year in which the award is to be applied.
 If the chosen recipient does not complete the year, the unused portion of the scholarship award will be returned to the fund payout account.

 The purpose of the Meg Petersen Endowed Scholarship is to provide scholarships for deserving students at Plymouth State University who are seeking a bachelor’s degree in English education or a writing-related discipline and who demonstrate financial need.
 In providing support for this purpose, the donors hope to encourage graduates to enter their chosen professions with a strong sense of writing as a priority for academic and career success.
 Eligible students may be majoring in any discipline but preference shall be given to those majoring in English education and / or pursuing a career in the teaching of writing.
 Eligible students also should demonstrate financial need.
 Recipients shall be known as Petersen Scholars.